Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex®)

 How to Use Topical Fluorouracil

-Topical fluorouracil (5-FU) comes as a topical cream, available in 2 strengths.
-Your healthcare provider will determine which strength is right for your condition and tell you how often to use the cream (typically 1-2 times a day).
+This medication is a topical cream, available in 2 strengths.
+Your provider will determine which strength is right for your condition and tell you how often to use the cream (typically 1-2 times a day).
 Most patients will use the cream for 2-12 weeks, depending on the condition being treated and the response to treatment.

 To apply the cream:

-• Wash the area to be treated with plain water and dry.
+• Wash the area to be treated with plain water and dry it.
 Wait 10 minutes.

-• Wear a glove when applying the medication or use a non-metal applicator to apply.
+• Wear a glove when applying the medication or use a non-metal applicator.

 • If your hands come into contact with the 5-FU, wash them right away.